VisheshGrg/Camp-neer-Project/README.md

 ## Functionality:

-> The user lands on the home page where links are provided for login, signup and to view all campgrounds.
+> When the user lands on the homepage, they will see links for logging in, signing up, and viewing all campgrounds.

-> The user can view all campgrounds even without logging or signing up.
+> Users can view all campgrounds even without logging in or signing up.

-> Everyone need to sign up or log in, in order to edit his/her campground or reviews, or make a new campground.
+> Everyone needs to sign up or log in to edit their campgrounds or reviews, or create a new campground.

-> User can only edit his/her campground or reviews.
+> Users can only edit their own campgrounds or reviews.

-> The website is implemented using AWS cloud.
+> The website is implemented using AWS cloud services.

 ## Screenshots: